Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XIV by Brian Joseph Johns

 "As we will in the times to come.
 I will heal..."
 Nelony of the new began but she was interrupted.

 "No. You cannot heal a God.
 That is the one limit of a God.
 Our end is final but often it is a hidden beginning.
 There is but one thing left for us to do and for this to be complete as it should be.
 We must merge as one though only you will remain."
 Nelony Theearin fought against her need to sleep and rest eternally.

 "No!
 You can't die!
 You're my sister!
 My ancestor!
 We have so many great things to do in this world!
-You can't!"
+You can't leave the Aerth Mother!
+You can't leave me!"
 Nelony Ardbloem cried dropping to her side.

 "No my dear sister and daughter of a great many years.
 You must go on.
 All the things that I was will be at your disposal, but you alone will make your choices.
 Everything that you saw in me and longed to be, you now are.
 You've grown into the woman that you wanted to be, you must see that.
 Now you must finish this and quickly for your enemy is mustering her strength for your final battle.
 You must succeed.
 The world needs you.
 The Aerth needs you because you are the last Aerth Mother.
 Let this be done!"
 Nelony Theearin sat up with great effort and grabbing Nelony of the new by her hands.